Jose Nuñez-Garcia, 29, facing up to 25 years in prison for 2014 rape

 MINEOLA, N.Y. – Acting District Attorney Madeline Singas said that a New Cassel man was convicted by a jury today of all but one count against him for the rape of a 28-year-old woman he didn’t know on a residential street in New Cassel in 2014.

-Jose Nuñez-Garcia, 29, a native of Honduras who had been living in New Cassel at the time of the incident, was convicted today of Rape in the 1st Degree (a B violent felony), Rape in the 3rd Degree (an E felony) and Sexual Abuse in the 1st Degree (a D violent felony).
+Jose Nuñez-Garcia, 29, a native of Honduras who had been living in New Cassel at the time of the incident, was convicted today of Rape in the 1st Degree (a B violent felony), Rape in the 3rd Degree (a D violent felony) and Sexual Abuse in the 1st Degree (a D violent felony).
 The jury deliberated approximately two days after a month-long trial presided over by Acting Supreme Court Justice Helene Gugerty.
 The defendant was acquitted of Resisting Arrest (an A misdemeanor).
 He faces a maximum sentence of 25 years in prison and will have to register as a sex offender upon his release.
 He is due back in court for sentencing on Jan.
 7, 2016.

 “This defendant raped a young woman, a complete stranger, in a terrifying attack on a residential street last year,” Acting DA Singas said.
 “I’m grateful to the police officers who apprehended this defendant and to the jury for its month of service and careful consideration in this case.”